tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/iOS SDK/对象操作/上传与复制对象_intl_en.md

 ## Multipart Operations

-The multipart operation process is outlined below.
+The multipart upload process is outlined below.

-#### How to perform a multipart upload/replication
+#### Multipart upload/copy process

 1. Initialize the multipart upload with `Initiate Multipart Upload` and get the `UploadId`.
 2. Use the `UploadId` to upload parts with `Upload Part` or copy parts with `Upload Part Copy`
 3. Complete the multipart upload with `Complete Multipart Upload`.

-#### How to resume a multipart upload/replication
+#### How to resume a multipart upload/copy operation

-1. If you did not record the `UploadId` of a multipart upload, you can query the multipart upload with `List Multipart Uploads` to get it.
+1. If you did not record the `UploadId` of the multipart upload, you can query the multipart upload job with `List Multipart Uploads` to get the `UploadId` of the corresponding file.
 2. Use the `UploadId` to list the uploaded parts with `List Parts`.
 3. Use the `UploadId` to upload the remaining parts with `Upload Part` or copy the remaining parts with `Upload Part Copy`.
 4. Complete the multipart upload with `Complete Multipart Upload`.

-#### How to abort a multipart upload/replication
+#### Multipart upload/copy termination process

-1. If you did not record the `UploadId` of a multipart upload, you can query the multipart upload with `List Multipart Uploads` to get it.
+1. If you did not record the `UploadId` of the multipart upload, you can query the multipart upload job with `List Multipart Uploads` to get the `UploadId` of the corresponding file.
 2. Abort the multipart upload and delete the uploaded parts with `Abort Multipart Upload`.

 ### Querying multipart uploads

 #### API description

-This API is used to query in-progress multipart uploads in a specified bucket.
+This API (List Multipart Uploads) is used to query the ongoing multipart uploads in a bucket.

 #### Sample code
 **Objective-C**